 From Pheriche, a morning walk leads to the end of the valley with a short descent to a river and then climbs to a ridge with a Stupa, where the walk leads to a long descent past Somare and Pangboche village.
 After Pangboche retraces the journey back uphill to Thyangboche and then downhill to Imjatse River with a steep climb for some time to reach Lobesa and Shanasa villages, and then on an easy walk to a small, beautiful place at Kyanjima.

 Today is your final trekking day of the Everest Base Camp trek.
 We’ll descend to the valley floor, passing Monjo, Phakding, and quiet pine-covered trails.
-If you’re feeling adventurous, there’s an optional bungy jump at the Hillary Bridge.
+If you’re feeling adventurous, there’s an optional bungee jump at the Hillary Bridge.
 Once we arrive in Lukla, we’ll spend the evening reflecting on your incredible journey with the team.
+Today you'll trek approximately 17-18 km from Namche to Lukla, and take about 6-7 hours foot journey, the last day of your 14-day Everest Base Camp Trek Itinerary.

 Weather permitting, we’ll take an early flight back to Kathmandu or Ramechhap, depending on the season.
 During peak months (March–May and October–November), flights operate via Ramechhap with a drive before or after.
 We’ll manage all transport logistics and drop you at your hotel.